 – A fine tip black felt Sharpie pen.

 – Gold stars and a gold pen (optional).

 What to do:

 (1) Using your tracing paper, or simply by pressing hard with a ballpoint pen so the impression shows through, outline your initials on the book pages.
-Depending on the book, you might check the words that will ultimately show up on your tags ... if you're giving these to kids you don't want dirty words visible!
+Depending on the book, you might check the words that will ultimately show up on your tags … if you’re giving these to kids you don’t want inappropriate words visible!

 (2) Carefully cut the letters out of the book page using your knife.
 Note that if you do this carefully, you can get two tags from each pass, one using the letter itself and the other using the outline of the letter (see the M tags below to see what I mean).

 (3) Cut out pieces of construction paper to layer behind the initials.
 Tack the initials to these by lightly dabbing the delicate letter onto the glue stick which will transfer enough glue to keep the letter in place but it won’t stick it down for good.

 (4) Seal the initial down by covering completely with packing tape.
 (To see this Packing Tape Laminating technique, see this post.)